Cusp types of arithmetic hyperbolic manifolds: Introduction

 In \cite{Sell}, the second author used quaternion algebras to classify the occurrence of orientable flat 3-manifolds as cusp cross-sections of arithmetic hyperbolic 4-manifolds.
 One can easily recover this classification using Theorem~\ref{thm:main_technical} (see Theorem~\ref{thm:3-dim_analysis}).
 Moreover we are able to extend the analysis to classify the occurrence of the orientable flat 4-manifolds as cusp cross-sections in arithmetic commensurability classes.
 The obstructions to occurring in the commensurability class defined by a form $q$ are couched in terms of the discriminant $d(q)$ and the Hasse-Witt invariants $\epsilon_p(q)$.
 Here $\Q_p$ denotes the $p$-adic field. {Let $ B $ be a compact, orientable, flat 4-manifold with holonomy group $H$ and let $q$ be a rational quadratic form of signature $(5,1)$.
 Then $ B $ appears as a cusp cross-section in the commensurability class defined by $q$ if and only if one of the following conditions is satisfied: \begin{enumerate}[(i)] \item $H$ is $C_1$, $C_2$ or $(C_2)^2$, \item $H$ is $C_4$ or $D_8$ and $ \epsilon_p(q) = 1 $ for all primes $p$ such that $ p \equiv 1\bmod 4$ and $-d(q)$ is a square in $\Q_p$, \item $H$ is $C_3$, $C_6$, $D_6$ or $D_{12}$ and $ \epsilon_p(q) = 1 $ for all primes $p$ such that $ p \equiv 1 \mod 3$ and $-d(q)$ is a square in $\Q_p$, or \item $H$ is $A_4$, and $ \epsilon_p(q) = 1 $ for all primes $p$ such that $-d(q)$ is a square in $\Q_p$. \end{enumerate}}

 \begin{theorem} \thmfourdim \end{theorem}

-It is interesting to note that for both the flat 3- and 4-manifolds, the obstructions to a given flat manifold $B$ appearing in a commensurability class depend only on the isomorphism type of the holonomy group $H$.
-This phenomenon does not persist into higher dimensions where additional data on the holonomy representation is needed in order to determine if a given manifold appears in a given commensurability class.
+It is interesting to note that for flat 3- and 4-manifolds the obstructions to a given flat manifold $B$ appearing in a commensurability class depend only on the isomorphism type of the holonomy group $H$.
+This phenomenon does not persist into higher dimensions where the additional data of the holonomy representation is needed to determine if a flat manifold appears in a given commensurability class.
 For example, there are flat 5-manifolds $B$ and $B'$ both with holonomy group $C_3$ such that $b_1(B)=1$ and $b_1(B')=3$.
 Corollary~\ref{cor:odd_holonomy} shows that $B'$ appears as a cusp cross-section in every commensurability class of arithmetic manifolds, whereas $B$ does not.